 It has generally been the FDA's position that any advertising claim that represents or suggests that one drug is safer or more efficacious than another drug must generally be supported by substantial evidence.
 See 21 C.F.R. §202.1(e)(6)(ii).
 Substantial evidence of safety and efficacy generally consists of at least one, and often more, adequate and well-controlled clinical investigations comparing the products in a matter consistent with, and supportive of, the comparative claims.
 See id. at §202.1(e)(4)(ii).
-As noted earlier, the FDA's recent guidance on consistency with labelling and communications with payors provides companies with an ability to communicate some comparative safety and efficacy information where it is either consistent with the approved FDA labelling and substantiated by substantial evidence or, in the case of healthcare economic information provided to payors, substantiated by competent and reliable scientific evidence.
+As noted earlier, the FDA's recent guidance on consistency with labelling and communications with payors provides companies with an ability to communicate some comparative safety and efficacy information where it is either consistent with the approved FDA labelling and substantiated data that is scientifically appropriate or statistically sound, or, in the case of healthcare economic information provided to payors, substantiated by competent and reliable scientific evidence.